BurningOKR/BurningOKR/README.md

 ### Node & npm

 Node and npm are required for the Angular SPA.
 These can be downloaded and installed via installer.
-For Angular development, the Angular CLI must be installed with:
+For Angular development, the Angular CLI must be installed with `npm install -g @angular/cli`
-> npm install -g @angular/cli

 ### JDK